mlesnoff/Jchemo.jl/README.md

-Before to update the package, it is recommended to have a look on [**What changed**](https://github.com/mlesnoff/Jchemo.jl/tree/master/docs/src/news.md) to avoid problems due to eventual breaking changes.
+Before to update the package, it is recommended to have a look on [**What changed**](https://github.com/mlesnoff/Jchemo.jl/tree/master/docs/src/news.md) to avoid eventual problems when the new version contains breaking changes.

 ## <span style="color:green"> **Dependent packages** </span>